Kin-Zhang/vdbfusion_mapping/assets/readme/install_desktop.md

 ./assets/scripts/setup_lib.sh
 ```

-Then just install the OpenVDB is enough
+Then just install the OpenVDB is enough, but if you want to save the rgb mesh or visualize real-time, Open3D is needed

 # OpenVDB